-Under the Foreign Exchange Regulations, Check Point Ltd. and its Israeli subsidiaries calculates its tax liability in U.S. Dollars according to certain orders.
-The tax liability, as calculated in U.S. Dollars is translated into New Israeli Shekels according to the exchange rate as of December 31st of each year.
+Under the Foreign Exchange Regulations, Check Point Ltd. and its Israeli subsidiaries calculate their tax liability in dollar according to certain orders.

+The tax liability, as calculated in dollar is translated into New Israeli Shekels according to the exchange rate as of December 31st of each year.